mrrothe/py-idstools/README.rst

 0.5.0
 ~~~~~

-- New tool: idstools-dumpdynamicrules.
+- New tool: rulecata-dumpdynamicrules.
 A wrapper around Snort to dump
   dynamic rule stubs and optionally repack the tarball with the new
   stubs.
-- New tool: idstools-u2eve.
+- New tool: rulecata-u2eve.
 Basically a copy of the current u2json,
-  but will aim to keep a compatible eve output style.  idstools-u2json
+  but will aim to keep a compatible eve output style.  rulecata-u2json
   will probably become more of a basic example program.
 - A basic packet decoding module.
 - New tool: rulecat.
 A basic Suricata rule management tool.